cucumber/compatibility-kit/ruby/README.md

 end
 ```

-`CucumberCompatibilityKit.gherkin` will return an array that lists all the gherkin examples available within the CCK.
+`Cucumber::CompatibilityKit.gherkin` will return an array that lists all the gherkin examples available within the CCK.
 Here, we want to execute all of them except the `retry` and `skipped` ones (For whatever reason).

 `let(:messages)` will execute the cucumber command.
 As we are using the `message` formatter, `messages` will